in

 Named after its inventor, Lucas, the Lucas Papaw ointment is a natural ointment that contains fresh fermented papaya fruit, pharmaceutical-grade petroleum jelly, and gum balsam Peru.
 It is used by humans to treat minor cuts and wounds, sunburn, diaper rashes, insect stings, and bites.

 Although it is not specifically made for your pet dog, it does not contain any harmful ingredients.
 If your dog has a sore bum due to grooming, it acts as a protective layer to avoid rashes and irritation.
-If you are looking to buy one, check out.here.
+If you are looking to buy one, check out.No products found..

 However, make sure your dog doesn’t lick it too much as it can cause food poisoning symptoms such as vomiting, diarrhea, lethargy, lack of appetite, and in worst cases, dehydration.